osvenskan/sysv_ipc/demo2/ReadMe.txt

 no matter how many messages they exchange.
 You can experiment with this by setting ITERATIONS in params.txt to a very large value.

-These programs are not meant as a demostration on how to make best use of a message queue.
+These programs are not meant as a demonstration on how to make best use of a message queue.
 In fact, they're very badly behaved because they poll the queue as fast as possible -- they'll send your CPU usage right up to 100%.
 Remember, they're trying as hard as they can to step one another so as to